-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company incurred a loss of \$3,087,371 for the year ended December 31, 2022 and accumulated losses of \$25,397,857 as of December 31, 2022.
-As stated in Note 1, these material uncertainties may cast significant doubt as to the Company's ability to continue as a going concern.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company incurred a loss of \$2,984,691 for the year ended December 31, 2023 and accumulated losses of \$28,382,548 as of December 31, 2023.
+As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.